jvansch1/ycharts-wiki/Home.md

 * [Celery](http://celeryproject.org/) powers our queued execution engine.
 90% of our queued jobs are various time consuming financial calculations.
 Besides that, a few other things are queued like generating sparklines, finding related companies, and downloading news headlines for newly released economic indicators.
 * [Pandas](http://pandas.pydata.org/) is a library for ultra-fast financial timeseries transformations.
 We use it whenever we need to perform operations on timeseries (like calculating Total Return Price, resampling daily data into weekly, etc)
 * [django-autocompleter](https://github.com/ara818/django-autocompleter) is our Redis-backed autocompleter.
 It ties tightly into Django models and provides super-fast results.
 It supports a variety of fancy features specific to an autocompleter of financial data like aliasing abbreviations, autocompleting on multiple terms for one object (i.e. Apple or AAPL)
+* [Airflow](https://airflow.apache.org/) is used to handle dependency management.
+For YCharts, every day there are a number of data providers from which we get data, and when those imports are done we need to do various calculations on them.
+Airflow handles the dependency tree of that process such that one action can start as soon as another is done.

 ## Some Notable JS Libraries We Use
 * [Angular.js](http://angularjs.org/) is how all our JS apps are built.
 We use it for building front-end widgets and controls, for building single-page stateful apps, etc.